aertslab/arboreto/docs/lcb.rst

     $ nice -n 10 dask-worker tcp://10.118.224.134:8786 --nprocs 24 --nthreads 1

-3. Running Arboretum from a Jupyter notebook
+3. Running Arboreto from a Jupyter notebook
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 So far, we have a scheduler running with 5*24 worker processes connected to it and